Betar: Israel

-South Africa
+South America

-Once one of the largest youth movements in South Africa, Betar South Africa has since dwindled greatly.
-Headquartered in Johannesburg, the group hosts a 3-week summer camp each December and continues annual programs to send youth to Israel.
-Like Betar Australia, Betar South Africa sees many of its members permanently emigrate to Israel.
-In recent years, Betar South Africa has closed down its yearly camp due to lack of funding.
-It has in recent years reconstituted itself and is focusing on the core value of Betar, and has steadily seen a rebirth of the organization.

 Brazil

 Betar Brasil is an active movement with branches in Porto Alegre, Rio de Janeiro, and São Paulo.
 Each of these branches organize consistent activities, events, both summer and winter camps (Machanot) as well as a lot of other community initiatives.
 There are also frequent National Seminars and some activities are carried out by all three maozim together.
 Betar has gained significant strength in Brazil by the end of the 2010s decade and seems to continue growing considerably.
 In 2018, the Betar branch in Rio de Janeiro was officially inaugurated, under the leadership of Theodor Fuchs, Nicholas Beznos, Gabriel Uram, Guilherme Jaffé, Felipe Lazkani, Gabriela Sznajderman, Eduardo Oliven, Bernardo Press, Bruno Sznajderman, Gabriel Kac Nigri, Paulo Orenbuch, Davi Beznos, Caio Cohen, and Victor Cohen.
 By 2019 São Paulo's branch was established too, with the leadership of Marcos Zlotnik, Raphael Harari, David Breslauer and Ilan Charchat.
-The revival of Betar Brasil was only possible with the help of Juliana Katz, Yael Gitelman, Mono Sommer (World Betar's Rosh Chinuch), and Nerya Meir(CEO of World Betar).
+The revival of Betar Brasil was only possible with the help of Juliana Katz, Mono Sommer (World Betar's Rosh Chinuch), and Nerya Meir (CEO of World Betar).
 In 2020, the first Hanagah Artzit was formed after decades.
 Jabotinsky's ideas were finally reborn in the two largest Jewish communities of the country.
 Today, each maoz counts with more than 50 betarím, including madrichim and chanichim.